ajsultanov/dbt-project/README.md

     - more csv data
 - do more with Jinja and templating
 - incremental materialization in dbt
+- trigger dbt build job with new data
 - actually build a dashboard